 Step 2: Testing to Uncover Root Causes of Leaky Gut

-Once the presence of leaky gut has been established, additional testing can be helpful to identify the underlying triggers for increased permeability.
-These labs help guide doctors in personalizing treatment plans and may include comprehensive gastrointestinal, stress, food sensitivity, and environmental toxin testing.
-The decision to order these various labs can be guided by patient history and the symptoms they present with.Β
+Once the presence of leaky gut has been considered, additional testing may be helpful to identify the underlying triggers for increased permeability.
+These labs can help guide doctors in personalizing approaches and may include comprehensive gastrointestinal, stress, food sensitivity, and environmental toxin testing.
+The decision to order these various labs can be guided by patient history and the symptoms they present with.

 - GI-MAP by Diagnostic Solutions